microsoft/Olive/docs/source/features/packaging_output_models.md

     * C#
     * Python
 * `ONNXRuntimePackages`: ONNXRuntime package files with the same version that were used by Olive Engine in this workflow run.
+* `models_rank.json`: A JSON file containing a list that ranks all output models based on specific metrics across all accelerators.

 #### CandidateModels
 `CandidateModels` includes k folders where k is the number of output models, with name `BestCandidateModel_1`, `BestCandidateModel_2`, ... and `BestCandidateModel_k`.
 The order is ranked by metrics priorities. e.g., if you have 3 metrics `metric_1`, `metric_2` and `metric_3` with priority `1`, `2` and `3`.
 The output models will be sorted firstly by `metric_1`.
 If the value of `metric_1` of 2 output models are same, they will be sorted by `metric_2`, and followed by next lower priority metric.